Will you have enough money to retire?

 Should You Use a Financial Planner for Retirement Planning?

 As we get older, we begin to wonder if we'll have enough money to retire.
 A few are confident that they've saved enough for a comfortable retirement, but the majority of people have serious concerns.
 Will you be able to retire and live on your savings?

 To help us answer that and other retirement related savings questions, we contacted Eric D. Brotman.
 Mr. Brotman is principal of an independent firm that assists clients with wealth creation, preservation, and distribution.
 He's been providing financial planning advice since 1994 and has authored Retire Wealthy.

-Q. According to the Employee Benefit Research Institute, only 19 percent of workers are confident in their retirement savings.
+Q. According to the Employee Benefit Research Institute, only 21 percent of workers are very confident in their retirement savings.
 Why do you think that's true?